 - 1 head cauliflower or broccoli, cut into florets (or do 1/2 head of each)

 - ½ teaspoon paprika

 - Lightly spray a 3-4 quart slow cooker with non-stick spray.

 - Add the florets.

 - In a medium saucepan over medium heat, combine the remaining ingredients.
 Stir until the cheddar has melted.

 - Pour the cheese mixture over the florets.
-Cover and cook on low 2 to 3 hours or until crisp-tender.
+Cover and cook on low 3 to 4 hours or on high for 2 hours, or until crisp-tender.
 Cook longer if you like your veggies more tender.

 Nutritional values are approximate.